 Whereas punch-perforated sheets are prone to distortion, photo etched mesh is burr and stress-free, with zero material degradation.

-Different patterns and arrays of holes can be produced at no extra cost and tighter tolerances can be achieved by the etching process.
+Different patterns and arrays of holes can be produced at no extra cost and tighter tolerances can be achieved by the chemical etching process.

 Advanced Chemical Etching (ACE) has produced meshes to filter toothpaste, which had a staggering 248,000 holes etched into the filter.

-Low set-up costs and fast lead times make etching a go-to process in batch sizes of one to multiple millions.
+Low set-up costs and fast lead times make chemical etching a go-to process in batch sizes of one to multiple millions.